robertorosero/pyhtonmig/Doc/library/dis.rst

    Stores TOS into the cell contained in slot *i* of the cell and free variable storage.

+.. opcode:: DELETE_DEREF (i)

+   Empties the cell contained in slot *i* of the cell and free variable storage.
+   Used by the :keyword:`del` statement.

 .. opcode:: SET_LINENO (lineno)